enguehard/enguehard.tf/content/teaching/index.md

 ---
-title: 'Mathematics for economists - tutorial'
+title: 'Fundamentals of Micro- and Macroeconomics'
-summary: '3rd-year, ENS de Lyon'
+summary: 'Part of EM Lyon/ENS de Lyon Certificate in Economics.'
 tags:
   - Current